DorottyaB/todo-app-js/README.md

 The user shoud be able to

+1. add todos
+2. view all todos in each category
-1. view all projects
+3. view all projects
-2. view all todos in each project
+4. view all todos in each project
-3. expand a single todo to see/edit its details
+5. expand a single todo to see/edit its details
-4. delete a todo
+6. delete a todo

 ### Built with